 TOF-MRA demonstrating hypertrophied MHT and ILT branches supplying a large petrous apex fistula.
 Smaller fistulas, particularly dural ones, may be very hard to see apart and, apart form visualizing an unusually large feeding vessel, the study looks normal.
 The best policy in such cases is to tailor the index of suspicion to match study indication.

 Lateral angiogram early arterial phase demonstrating typical appearance of the MHT — nothing is visible.
-The size of normal MHT is highly variable — depending on AP, ILT, MMA, and other dural vessels with which it is in balance — a prominent MHT means relatively small contribution to its dural territory from the nearby vessels in balance with it.
+The size of normal MHT is highly variable — depending on AP, ILT, MMA, and other dural vessels with which it is in balance — a prominent MHT means relatively large contribution to its dural territory from the nearby vessels in balance with it.

 Later arterial phase imaging of the same case demonstrates a pituitary blush — inferior hypophyseal artery would be the source.
 No distinct MHT component vessels are visualized.
 Variability is the rule, and parts of the MHT may be visible in various non-pathologic circumstances.

 MHT Fakeout: Inferior temporal MCA branches often project in the region of the MHT on the lateral projection (red).
 On careful evaluation one can see that these vessels actually originate more rostrally (green arrow) from the MCA .